Peniel Mlapa

-Peniel Kokou Mlapa (born 20 February 1991) is a Togolese footballer who plays as a striker.
-He also holds German citizenship.
+Peniel Kokou Mlapa (born 20 February 1991) is a Togolese professional footballer who plays as a striker for Thai League 1 club Lamphun Warriors.

-Career
+Club career

 Early life and career

 Born in Lomé, Togo, Mlapa emigrated to Germany as a young child.
 He began his youth career with FC Ismaning, but in 1999, he moved to TSV 1860 Munich.
 He made his debut for 1860's U19 team on 12 September 2008 against 1.
 FC Heidenheim.
 Over the 2008–09 season, he made two appearances as a substitute for 1860's reserve side, both of which came in victories, but he remained a regular for the U19s.

 1860 Munich

 On 17 May 2009, Mlapa made his debut in professional football as a stoppage time substitute against Alemannia Aachen He scored his first senior goal for 1860 on 4 October against St. Paul.
 In the next game against MSV Duisburg, Mlapa appeared in the starting lineup for the first time and scored again.